 - A single nickel plated string guide on the headstock.

 - Standard finishes on the UK market were: 3-Tone Sunburst, Black, Olympic White, Candy Apple Red (metallic), and Sonic Blue.
 Sonic blue was not initially available, and the first Fender 'E Series' catalogues only list the other four colours.
 Sonic blue was definitely, however, available by the late 1980s.
-I also saw the model in Salmon Pink in the late '80s, but the finish was never officially listed to my knowledge.
+I also occasionally saw the model in Salmon Pink/Fiesta Red up until the late '80s, but the finish was never officially listed to my knowledge.
+I've discussed this in more detail in the Fiesta Red '62 Reissues post.
 It should be noted that even though the finishes are poly, they're very highly prone to yellowing, so the white Strats can end up looking blonde and the Sonic blues can end up looking Sea Foam or Surf green.
 They often yellow even more under the scratchplate than on the exposed areas of the body, but you may find evidence of the original colour in the neck pocket.
 Exotic 'Foto-flame' finishes were subsequently added to the range, premiering in the UK at the British Music Fair in mid 1993.

 As time progressed, elements of the MIJ Strat reissues were changed – mostly with regard to the electrics.
 To begin with (pre-1985), the Squier-branded guitars had authentic-design pickups, with separate top and bottom plates and coils wound directly onto the (presumably lacquered) pole-pieces.
 The pickups were linked with old-style cloth-covered wire to the selector switch, which was of the open, vintage type.